Back to the LOC Page

 IAW the Privacy Act of 1974, the contents of this document contain privileged or other confidential information.
 Unauthorized disclosure may result in civil and criminal sanctions.
 If you are not the intended recipient, or believe you have received this communication in error, do not reproduce, retransmit, disseminate, or otherwise use this information.

-The information herein is For Official Use Only (FOUO) which must be protected under the Privacy Act of 1974, as amended.
-Unauthorized disclosure or misuse of this PERSONAL INFORMATION may result in criminal and/or civil penalties.
+This e-mail contains FOR OFFICIAL USE ONLY (FOUO) information which must be protected under the Freedom of Information Act (5 USC § 552) and/or the Privacy Act of 1974.
+Unauthorized disclosure or misuse of this PERSONAL INFORMATION may result in disciplinary action, criminal and/or civil penalties.

 In addition, include "FOUO" at the beginning of the subject line.